TheFreezeTeam/TheFreezeTeamBlog/input/posts/TestCafe.md

 After finding the closure paradigm in Cypress, I decided to give TestCafe a shot.

-And lets just say the coding paradigm is much better.
+And let's just say the coding paradigm is much better.

 ```
 import { Selector } from 'testcafe';